Kitware/iMSTK/CONTRIBUTING.md

 * ### Add Data
 The proper way to add data to iMSTK, is to:
-    - Contact a project manager to upload your data in the [Girder iMSTK collection](https://data.kitware.com/#collection/58ab34918d777f073240dc02).
+    - Contact a project manager to upload your data in the [Girder's iMSTK collection](https://data.kitware.com/#collection/58ab34918d777f073240dc02).
     - Add the key file to `iMSTK-Source/Data` (Download the key file from girder as shown on the following picture).
       ![Download Key File](https://data.kitware.com/api/v1/item/58acc5588d777f0aef5cff96/download?contentDisposition=inline)